AlessandroBonomo28/HealthyIG/README.md

 ⚠️ **Get it here**: https://detox.bonomo.cloud ⚠️

 ### Disclaimer
 I am deeply AGAINST ANY FORM OF PIRACY!
 This is aimed at showing how to use apktool on your own.
 I repeat, NO PIRACY!
-The original author of `script.sh` is [Break The Scroll](https://breakthescroll.com/).
+The original author of `patch.sh` is [Break The Scroll](https://breakthescroll.com/).

 ### Features
 > 📹 Checkout the YouTube video: https://www.youtube.com/watch?v=i3DQbfRWN9s